 c.
 The interest income from this bond is tax-free and is payable annually.

 d.
-Investors who do not have a Demat account needn’t worry as these bonds can be held in physical form as well.
+Investors who do not have a Demat account need not worry as these bonds can be held in physical form also.

 e.
 The NABARD tax-free bonds have an ‘AAA’ rating.

 6. Disadvantages of Investing in NABARD Tax Free Bonds